-Explore Shakespeare’s plays in relation to the social, political and cultural context in which they were written, and in which they have been interpreted over the last four centuries.
+Explore the works of Shakespeare and Renaissance writers in relation to the social, political and cultural context in which they were written, and investigate the ways in which these works have been interpreted over the last four centuries.

-Explore a selection of collection items that relate to Shakespeare and the context in which his plays were written.
+Explore a selection of collection items that relate to Shakespeare, Renaissance writers and the context in which they produced their plays, poetry and other work.

 Romeo and Juliet begins with a Chorus setting the scene in the Italian city of Verona, where the Capulets and the ...

 Pictures and quotations to celebrate the life and works of 'the bard'